Crepopcorn/flight_log_management_system/README.md

 #### User Management:

-- Register: New users can register for an account to access the system.
+- Register: New users can register for new account to access the system.
 - Login: Secure login system with hashed passwords for user authentication.
-- Forgot Password: Reset password functionality for users who have forgotten their credentials.
+- Forgot Password: Reset password features for users who forgot their password.
 - Logout: Users can securely log out of the system.
 - Delete Account: Users have the option to delete their accounts permanently.

 #### Flight Log Management:

-- View Flight Logs: Display all flight logs in a sortable table format.
+- View Flight Logs: Display all flight logs in sortable table format.
-- Create Flight Log: Add new flight log entries with details such as Tail Number, Flight ID, Takeoff, Landing, and Duration.
+- Create Flight Log: Add new flight log entries with details.
 - Edit Flight Log: Modify existing flight log entries.
 - Delete Flight Log: Remove flight log entries from the system.
-- Search Flight Logs: Search for specific flight logs using Flight ID.
+- Search Flight Logs: Using Flight ID to search for specific flight logs.

 #### Interactive User Interface: